martinschneider/justtestlah/README.md

 There is a proof-of-concept integration of [Applitools](https://applitools.com).
 It can be enabled by setting `eyes.enabled=true` in `yasew.properties`.
 In addition a valid API key must be specified: `eyes.apiKey=...`.

-Checks can then be triggered by calling `checkLayout` on any page object class (the initial run will create baseline images).
+Checks can then be triggered by calling `checkWindow()` on any page object class (the initial run will create baseline images).
 Please note that Applitools is a paid service.

 ### Browserstack